Connell Lake Kayaking

 As Connell Lake is a manmade reservoir, your knowledgeable guide will gather the group together at various vantage points and share the story of the Connell Lake Dam and how it fed water and power to the historic Ketchikan Pulp Mill.
 Learn about the ecology of the rainforest and importance of the lake to the surrounding area.

-After taking in the sights on the water, you’ll return to the kayak dock and take a short nature walk (10 minutes) to the bottom of the dam and cross an active salmon spawning stream (when salmon are running) for a rustic campfire snack and refreshment (25 minutes).
-Make your own s’mores, sip hot chocolate, and hear tales of the flora and fauna making their home behind the campsite.
+After taking in the sights on the water, you’ll return to the kayak dock for a snack and refreshment of cookies and hot chocolate, and hear tales of the flora and fauna making their home behind the campsite.
 Then it will be time to board the van for the short trip back to the cruise ship pier.